Matistjati/subtask_inclusion_github_action/README.md

 A Github action that checks the validity of the testdata in a [Kattis problem package](https://www.kattis.com/problem-package-format/spec/legacy.html).
 More specifically, for problems with groups representing subtasks, it runs each testcase with the flags in each group and checks if it could've been included in said group.
-If there are big columns of misses, this either means that you should include the testcases in said group using symlinks or `include_group` if you're using testdata_tools, or tighten your input validator.
+If there are big columns of misses, this probably indicates one of these 4 things:
+- You missed a subtask inclusion.
+- Your input validator is not strict enough.
+- The group is missing max-cases.
+- It's the sample column, where you obviously don't need to worry.

+You can easily include subgroups with the command `include_group` if you're using testdata_tools.
 Of course, some subtask constraints are impossible to validate, such as "the input is generated uniformly at random", in which case you have to live with the false positive.
-The sample column will also frequently contain false positives.

 To add this to your problem repository, simply create the file `.github/workflows/ci.yaml`, and copy the contents of `ci.yaml` into it.
 It will then trigger on every push.
 Note that this can easily consume lots of compute time.
 I am not responsible if the script acts up